JonWeilerPMI/pmisite/_posts/Training/2015-07-01-Defensive-Lifestyle-Awareness.md

 5. Does anything in your day prohibit your concealed carry?

-6. Are you confident with your firearm - how often do you train?
+6. Are you confident with your firearm - how often do you train with it?

-These questions are among others, but are the core of integrating the firearm tool into everyday life.
+These questions are among others, but are at the core of integrating the firearm tool into everyday life.
 When we decide to take this step, we assume a large amount of Obligation and Responsibility.
-Violence is the means of Last Resort, there is nowhere left to go except the potential for deadly force.
+Violence is the means of Last Resort, where there is nowhere left to go except the potential for deadly force.

 The final question is:  How are you preparing for this?